aokad/GenomonPipeline/README.md

   pip install --user pyyaml
 ```

-1. Download Genomnn.zip and extract it.
+1. Download Genomon-master.zip and extract it.
 2. Copy Genomon-master/test/run.sh to your working directory.
 3. Edit the run.sh and change the path to genomon.py and genomon.cfg in Genomon-master.
 4. Copy genomon_job.yaml to your working directory.